We believe that outstanding care starts with outstanding people.

 If you want to join a centre of excellence with a multidisciplinary team who supports the delivery of patient-centered care, we want to hear from you today.

-Posting #: CLE-0425
+Posting #: CLE-0725

-Posting Date: April 30, 2025
+Posting Date: June 3, 2025

 Application Deadline: Until Filled

-Clerical Associate – Temporary Part-Time & Permanent Casual
+Clerical Associate – Permanent Part-Time

 If you would like to work with a team of professionals who are committed to enriching the lives of patients we invite you to join Runnymede Healthcare Centre as a Clerical Associate.